According to the American Psychiatric Association, millions of Americans suffer from an eating disorder and anyone can be affected.

 - Food restriction and avoidance

-- Belief life will be better if he or she can lose weight
+- Belief life will be better if weight is lost

 - Use of diet pills, laxatives and/or enemas

 - Isolation and fear of eating with others

 - Food rituals and secretive eating patterns